MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/debugging-umdf-2-0-drivers.md

   **** Note that driver host process may get terminated if you go past this break, making it difficult to debug the problem!
   ```

 - Use [**!analyze**](../debugger/-analyze.md) to display information about the failure, and additional UMDF extension commands you can try.
+This can help with UMDF verifier failures or UMDF unhandled exceptions.
+This works for live kernel debugging as well as debugging user crash dump files from *%ProgramData%*\\Microsoft\\WDF.
 - Use [**!process 0 0x1f wudfhost.exe**](../debugger/-process.md) to list all Wudfhost.exe driver host processes, including thread stack information.

   You can also use !wdfkd.wdfumtriage and [**!wdfkd.wdfldr**](../debugger/-wdfkd-wdfldr.md) to display all drivers that are currently bound to WDF.
 When you click on the image name of a UMDF driver, the debugger displays the address of the hosting process.
 You can then click on the process address to display information specific to that process.